-Rethinking how you fundraise will have a great impact than any appeal you are launching.
+Rethinking how you fundraise will have a greater impact than any fundraising campaign you wish to launch.

 Did you see what just happened?
 Even before you started to ask people for money, your mind goes in a specific direction all on its own.
 It just gets up without even thinking (ha!
 Get it?) and goes its own way.
 Then it starts plays a string of emotional extremes to you.

 “Oh yes, if I could find a major donor, I could do so much more!
 But where can I find this person?”
 “What will people think of me when I ask them for a donation?”
 “They’ll likely hate me and just ask a hundred questions.”